Abstract

 References

-- The rationale for use of Ulipristal Acetate as first line in emergency contraception: biological and clinical evidence.Gynecol Endocrinol.
-2014 Oct; 30: 688-690
+- The rationale for use of ulipristal acetate as first line in emergency contraception: biological and clinical evidence.Gynecol Endocrinol.
+2014; 30: 688-690

 - Immediate pre-ovulatory administration of 30 mg ulipristal acetate significantly delays follicular rupture.Hum Reprod.
 2010; 25: 2256-2263

-- Gemzell Danielsson K. Effect of levonorgestrel emergency contraception on implantation and fertility: A review.Contraception.
-2022 May; 109: 8-18
+- Gemzell Danielsson K. Effect of levonorgestrel emergency contraception on implantation and fertility: a review.Contraception.
+2022; 109: 8-18

 - Post-coital contraception with danazol, compared with an ethinyloestradiol-norgestrel combination or insertion of an intra-uterine device.J Obstet Gynaecol.
 1983; 3: S64-S68